 One example is an urgent demand from business units to do more business processes on mobile devices.
 Your organization must craft mobile apps that allow employees and customers to conduct critical business tasks on smartphones and tablets.

-Citizen developers are workers who don't report to IT but build applications to solve business problems.
-They use intuitive, low-code app development tools to create new business applications for consumption by other employees.
+Citizen developers are tech-savvy workers who don't report to IT but create applications to solve business problems.
+They use intuitive, low-code app development tools or drag-and-drop app builders to create new business applications for consumption by other employees.
 Without proper oversight, enterprise standards for application development and security could be compromised.

 Taking Business Processes Mobile with Proper Governance